-Nomination Petition (if applicable)
+Nomination Petition

-The Nomination Petition may be required for some candidates running for election.
+The Nomination Petition must be filed by all candidates for the March 5, 2024 election.
 The Nomination Paper consists of a petition that must contain anywhere from 20 to 65 valid signatures depending on the office sought.
 The petition may be obtained and filed prior to filing the Declaration of Candidacy.
-If submitting a Candidate Statement of Qualifications, it is due, along with payment, when filing the Nomination Paper.
+If submitting a Candidate Statement of Qualifications, it is due when filing the Nomination Paper.